maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/29-nevada-county-registrar-of-voters/all-elections/en/voting-basics/vote-language.md

 priority: "Minor"
 ---

-Facsimile ballots will be available in Spanish.
+Facsimile ballots will be available in Spanish at each of the [8 Vote Centers](https://www.mynevadacounty.com/3100/Vote-Center-Locations) located throughout Nevada County.

-Some Vote Centers, including those located in Truckee, will have Spanish language assistance.

-The Nevada County Elections Office will provide a toll-free voter assistance hotline for Spanish speakers in Nevada County.
-This hotline will be operational 29 days before the election through 5 PM the day after the election.
-The number for this hotline will be posted on the [Nevada County Elections website](https://www.mynevadacounty.com/695/Registrar-of-Voters) and in voting materials sent to voters.
+Over 200 languages and American Sign Language (ASL) interpreters are available at each Vote Center in Nevada County!
+Nevada County will be offering online video interpreting services at each Vote Center.